“Disappointed” in Love. I hadn’t heard that one – that old way of phrasing things – in awhile.

 Such an understated, gentle way of putting it.

 This time it was said by a very lively 93-year-old guy, from somewhere around Lake Sunapee, being interviewed in an old Yankee Magazine about his still-successful tool-sharpening business.
 He was responding to questions about his early life, and that was how he summed it up regarding not ever having married and his overall encounters with the opposite sex.

 I have to admit, working with as many divorces as I have has seldom caused me to think or say “disappointed in love” when describing my clients’ states of mind.

-I go in and out on what I truly think about whether “culture” succeeds, or only makes things worse, when it strongly suggests and tries to shape the way people ought to feel – and express those feelings – about something as elemental as male-female relationships.
+I go in and out of what I really think about whether “culture” succeeds, or only makes things worse, when it strongly suggests and tries to shape the way people ought to feel – and whether they ought to express those feelings – about something as raw and elemental as male-female relationships.

-It came out later in an “aside” by the interviewer that the elderly gentleman’s attempt to have a family in his mid-30’s had resulted in admission to “a mental ward” and a stint in prison.
+It came out later in an “aside” with the interviewer that the elderly gentleman’s attempt to have a family in his mid-30’s had resulted in admission to “a mental ward” and a stint in prison.
+The intensity was there.

 Lasting human relationships have never been easy.